Impact of LIGO-Virgo black hole binaries on gravitational wave background searches

-In Fig.~\ref{fig:sgwb} we show the GW foreground from unresolvable BBHs for different GW experiments.
-The solid curves in Fig.~\ref{fig:sgwb} indicate the foreground calculated with the central value of $R_0$.
-Since $\Omega_{\rm BBH} \propto R_0$ the boundaries of the $1\sigma$ band on the BBH foreground can be obtained simply by multiplying the result obtained using the central value of $R_0$ by $1.6$ (upper boundary) or $0.5$ (lower boundary).
+In Fig.~\ref{fig:sgwb} we show the GW foreground from unresolvable BBHs for different GW experiments~\footnote{We limit the number of experiments shown for the sake of clarity, however, there are also other planned experiments including laser interferometers: Cosmic Explolor~\cite{Reitze:2019iox}, Taiji~\cite{Ruan:2018tsw} and TianQin~\cite{TianQin:2020hid}, B-DECIGO~\cite{Isoyama:2018rjb} and DECIGO~\cite{Yagi:2013du}, as well as experiments utilising atom interferometry: MAGIS~\cite{Abe_2021}, MIGA~\cite{Canuel_2018} ELGAR~\cite{Canuel:2019abg}, AION~\cite{Badurina:2019hst}, more akin to AEDGE~\cite{AEDGE:2019nxb,Canuel:2019abg,Badurina:2021rgt}.}.
+The solid curves in Fig.~\ref{fig:sgwb} indicate the foreground for the central value of $R_0$.
+Since $\Omega_{\rm BBH} \propto R_0$ the boundaries of the $1\sigma$ band on the BBH foreground can be obtained by multiplying the central value result by $1.6$ and $0.5$ for the upper and lower limit.
 The gray dotted curve in Fig.~\ref{fig:sgwb} indicates the total GW foreground before any binaries are resolved, obtained by taking $p_{\rm det} \to 0$ in Eq.~\eqref{eq:BBH}.
-At $f\lesssim 10\,$Hz this curve is simply a power-law, $\Omega_{\rm BBH}\propto f^{2/3}$.
-In Fig.~\ref{fig:sens} the BBH strain curve corresponds to the total BBH foreground calculated with the central value of $R_0$.
-This is what we use as the BBH contribution to the instantaneous noise in the detector.
+At $f\lesssim 100\,$Hz this curve is simply a power-law, $\Omega_{\rm BBH}\approx 3.2\times 10^{-11} (f/{\rm Hz})^{2/3}$.
+In Fig.~\ref{fig:sens} the BBH strain curve corresponds to the total BBH foreground for the central value of $R_0$.
+This is what we use as the BBH contribution to the instantaneous noise.